 David A. Edlund, DMD

 Dr. Edlund graduated a President’s Scholar in 1978 from Southern Illinois University with bachelor’s degree in chemistry and a minor in physics and math.
-He matriculated to SIU-Edwardsville to complete his Doctor of Dental Medicine in 1982.
+He matriculated to SIU-Edwardsville to complete his Doctor of Dental Medicine degree in 1982.
 That same year, he moved to Colorado to start his practice.

-His passion for dentistry is evident in that his office offers state-of-the-art dental care, utilizing 3D digital imaging, digital 2 radiography, Nd-YAG laser periodontal therapy, and Zeiss microscopy, as well as CAD-CAM dentistry.
+His passion for dentistry is evident in that his office offers state-of-the-art dental care, utilizing 3D digital imaging, digital 2D radiography, Nd-YAG laser periodontal therapy and Zeiss microscopy, as well as CAD-CAM dentistry.
 Dr. Edlund was the first Denver area dentist to complete LASER certification (2005) using the patented LANAP procedure for treating gum disease.
 He is a Fellow of the International Congress of Oral Implants and a graduate of the Misch International Institute of Implants.

 Dr. Edlund is the program director and instructor for Dental Careers of Colorado LLC, an educational entity focused on providing students the latest in dental technology.
 He also works for Planmeca Corporation and Henry Schein Corp as a consultant in the area of 3D digital radiography, teaching other doctors how to implement this technology into their practice.

 Dr. David Edlund was invited to join the acclaimed MIT imaging lab in August 2015.
 He is part of a six-member team focusing on developing new, high-speed imaging systems.
 Dr. Edlund has completed a number of post-graduate courses at MIT, including “Mastering Innovation and Design Thinking,” “Additive Manufacturing,” “Advances In Imaging”, “High-Speed Imaging for Motion Analysis”, “The Invention Process” and “Computational Photography.”